adriankremer/colrizr/README.md

 # colrizr

-a great way to colorize images
+A great way to colorize images.
+Developed for touch and mouse devices.

 ## NPM